 - You may have taken a great trade on a shorter time frame and achieve your target but did not realize that if you have taken a longer time frame then you might have earned more profit.

 - You can make precise entry points shorter time frames than longer time frames.

-- One should take Multi-Time Frame Trading analysis to identify trading opportunities.
+- One should take Multi Time Frame analysis to identify trading opportunities.

-- A higher time frame is used to find the overall market direction and a lower time frame is used to find an entry for the trade
+- A higher multi time frame trading is used to find the overall market direction and a lower time frame is used to find an entry for the trade

-- The multiple time frame analysis can be used for counter-trend trading.
+- The multi time frame analysis can be used for counter-trend trading.

-- Using multiple time frame analysis helps in combining the benefits of reliability of a higher time frame and also reduces risk of a lower time frame.
+- Using multi time frame analysis helps in combining the benefits of reliability of a higher time frame and also reduces the risk of a lower time frame.